utility-toolbox/roff/README.md

 ## Usage/Execution

+> For more details inspect the manpage (`man roff.1`) to see all commands with their options.

-For the common usage you can create a template markdown file with the `roff template` subcommand and then convert it to the roff-file-format with `roff convert`
+For the common usage you can create a template markdown file with the `roff template` subcommand and then convert it to the roff-file-format with `roff convert`.

 ```shell
 roff --help